Steam hammer: Later development

 Schneider & Co. built 110 steam hammers between 1843 and 1867 with different sizes and strike rates, but trending towards ever larger machines to handle the demands of large cannon, engine shafts and armor plate, with steel increasingly used in place of wrought iron.

 In 1861 the "Fritz" steam hammer came into operation at the Krupp works in Essen, Germany.

 With a 50-ton blow, for many years it was the most powerful in the world.

-There is a story that the Fritz steam hammer took its name from a machinist named Fritz whom Alfred Krupp presented to the Emperor William when he visited the works in 1877.
+There is a story that the Fritz steam hammer took its name from a machinist named Fritz whom Alfred Krupp presented to the Kaiser Wilhelm when he visited the works in 1877.
 Krupp told the emperor that Fritz had such perfect control of the machine that he could let the hammer drop without harming an object placed on the center of the block.
 The Emperor immediately put his watch, which was studded with diamonds, on the block and motioned Fritz to start the hammer.
 When the machinist hesitated, Krupp told him "Fritz let fly!"
 He did as he was told, the watch was unharmed, and the emperor gave Fritz the watch as a gift.
 Krupp had the words "Fritz let fly!" engraved on the hammer.

 The Schneiders eventually saw a need for a hammer of colossal proportions.

 The Creusot steam hammer was a giant steam hammer built in 1877 by Schneider and Co. in the French industrial town of Le Creusot.

 With the ability to deliver a blow of up to 100 tons, the Creusot hammer was the largest and most powerful in the world.

 A wooden replica was built for the Exposition Universelle (1878) in Paris.

 In 1891 the Bethlehem Iron Company of the United States purchased patent rights from Schneider and built a steam hammer of almost identical design but capable of delivering a 125-ton blow.

 Eventually the great steam hammers became obsolete, displaced by hydraulic and mechanical presses.
 The presses applied force slowly and at a uniform rate, ensuring that the internal structure of the forging was uniform, without hidden internal flaws.
 They were also cheaper to operate, not requiring steam to be blown off, and much cheaper to build, not requiring huge strong foundations.

 The 1877 Creusot steam hammer now stands as a monument in the Creusot town square.
 An original Nasmyth hammer stands facing his foundry buildings (now a "business park").
 A larger Nasmyth & Wilson steam hammer stands in the campus of the University of Bolton.

 Steam hammers continue to be used for driving piles into the ground.

 Steam supplied by a circulating steam generator is more efficient than air.

 However, today compressed air is often used rather than steam.

 As of 2013 manufacturers continued to sell air/steam pile-driving hammers.

 Forging services suppliers also continue to use steam hammers of varying sizes based on classical designs.